 With inserts by Eliza Trefas (ET)

-”Collapse Yoga mixes Yoga with possible "negative" states as weakness, sadness, illness, anxiety, hopelessness, renouncement, exhaustion, grief, boredom, decrepitude, failure and their traces in the body.
+”Collapse Yoga mixes Yoga with possible "negative" states as sadness, illness, anxiety, hopelessness, worry, renouncement, exhaustion, grief, boredom, decrepitude, failure and their traces in the body.
 It collides Yoga's aims for coordination, balance, strength, flexibility with the body's deep desires for asymmetry, incoordination, weakness, relaxation, unbalance, abandon, collapse, freedom.
 It affects the normativity of the human form.
-Collapse Yoga is often practiced next to intimidating buildings, monuments, in charged public spaces symbolically associated with cultural stiffness, harmful ethics or bad politics.
+Collapse Yoga is sometimes practiced next to intimidating buildings, monuments, in charged public spaces associated with cultural stiffness, harmful ethics or bad politics.
+It can tune our bodies with natural, cultural and personal collapsing environments, affecting maybe some of them.
 There is a correspondence and influence between the body's politics and society's problems."
-Collapse Yoga (2016)
+Collapse Yoga, Florin Flueras (2016)

 My phone is in this funny position in my hand, sideways tilted and a little bit upside down.
 I'm lucky that my head collapsed to the same side, but is still quite strange to write from here.
 My body is disarticulated.
 From my crooked posture I see a normal world outside, correct buildings, people walking straight, with clear aims, probably to some squared boxes, like the one in which I am now.
 Probably meeting other normal people, and having their normal lives.
 They have a structured life I suppose, a fair proper life most of them.
 They have human form, probably human thoughts, human perceptions, human feelings, they are real humans.
 I don't feel one of them, now.